Privacy Notice

 8.3 CSRB Limited will always record the source of where personal data came from and ensure the source is compliant with UK privacy laws, including the UK GDPR.

-8.4 If we need to keep a record of a mistake, we clearly identify it as a mistake, and add this to our records of processing for audit purposes and continuous improvement.
+8.4 If we need to keep a record of a mistake, where we have clearly identified it as a mistake, we add this to our records of processing for audit purposes, and continuous improvement.

-8.5 All of CSRB Limited’s records clearly identify any matters of opinion, and where appropriate whose opinion it is, and any relevant changes to the underlying facts.
+8.5 CSRB Limited’s records of processing clearly identify any matters of opinion, and where appropriate whose opinion it is, and any relevant changes to the underlying facts.

 8.6 CSRB Limited will comply with the individual’s right to rectification, and carefully consider any challenges to the accuracy of the personal data.